leanleon93/BnS-SpeedFlyGravity-Plugin/README.md

 Example .ini content found in this repo.

+## Special Hotkeys
+To use CTRL as Hotkey you need to set it up like this:
+hotkey = -94
+alt = 0
+shift = 0
+ctrl = 1

 ## Usage Ingame
 - `Alt+P`: Reload .ini configs
 - `Alt+C`: Toggle `Cheater Mode`